 Computer Purchase Recommendations

 While the University of Missouri School of Law does not require students to own a laptop computer, we strongly encourage students to purchase one.
 The Law School has a wireless network for laptop users available throughout the Law Library, and Law School classrooms.
 The wireless network is also available in many student areas across campus (including Ellis Library, Memorial Union, Brady Commons, and the South/Carnahan Quad).
-The University of Missouri-Columbia School of Law is predominantly a "Windows" shop.
-There is support for Macintosh available on campus, but there is only limited IT support for Macintosh computers in the Law School.

 There are 28 computer workstations available to law students in the computer lab, and 4 'Smart Suites' available with Smart Boards and